Delppine1024/TGreen/README.md

 4. Copy the file `app.asar` to `{Install_Location}/Typora/resources/app.asar` and replace it.

-   In Linux, you can use the command: `sudo cp app.asar /usr/share/typora/resources/`.
+   In Linux, you can use the command: `sudo cp {app.asar} /usr/share/typora/resources/`.

 2. Then enjoy it.

-The tool support the latest Typora v1.1.5 on Windows/Linux
+**The tool support the latest Typora v1.1.5 on Windows/Linux. **